The Girl behind the Mirror

 Lucy was gob-smacked.
-Not only was she having a conversation with her reflection, it actually thought IT was the real Lucy and that SHE was only a reflection.
+Not only was she having a conversation with her reflection, it actually thought IT was the real Lucy and that SHE was merely a reflection.
 The sheer cheek of it!

 “Listen, eh reflection Lucy or whatever your name is,” said Lucy, “this is just too freaky.
 I am going to switch out the light and go to bed.
 In the morning, I hope this will all have been a bad dream.
 Goodnight.”

-It wasn’t easy, but Lucy finally drifted off to sleep some time later.
-At some stage before she dropped off, she thought she might have heard a soft “Goodnight” from somewhere, but decided it must have been her mother from outside the room, realising the room was dark and not wanting to wake her.
+It wasn’t easy, but Lucy finally drifted off to sleep sometime later.
+At some stage, before she dropped off, she thought she might have heard a soft “Goodnight” from somewhere, but decided it must have been her mother from outside, realising the room was dark and not wanting to wake her.